thesmartypants/trading-simulator/README.md

 # Investment-simulator
-This program simulates trading of a certain cryptocurrency.
+This program simulates trading of a cryptocurrency.